Teeth Whitening in Edmonton

 Teeth whitening is a chemical process used to lighten the color of your teeth.
 Teeth whitening is not a permanent procedure and may need to be touched up once a year, or more often if you smoke or drink coffee, tea, red wine, etc.

-At Belle Rive Dental Clinic, we offer 2 whitening methods.
-You can choose the custom home tray kit, which provides results over a period of several weeks, or the in-office Zoom! treatment, which is a laser-based whitening system that shows immediate results in just 1 hour.
+At Belle Rive Dental Clinic, we offer 1 whitening method.
+Its a custom home tray kit, which provides results over a period of several weeks.

 In most cases, the whitening procedure is very effective and provides great results.
 With either system, the results will vary, depending on the amount of discoloration or staining of your teeth.